pavelvasev/38parrots/README.md

 38parrots is based on [CinemaScience format](https://cinemasciencewebsite.readthedocs.io/en/latest/) which is brilliantly simple and powerful at the same time.

-As CinemaScience format is abstract, 38parrots adds 3d artifacts to it.
-Together it provides a lot of possibilities for 3d scene variations.
+38parrots adds 3d artifacts to CinemaScience, allowing to create various 3d scenes dependent from parameters.

 In short, you describe scene in a special folder (e.g. cinema database).
 This folder should contain at least 1 fi le named `data.csv` which describes a scene.